 Putting on a Pageant 1578

-This 12-week programme focuses on the extraordinary visit by Queen Elizabeth I to Norwich in August 1578, an occasion of colourful city-wide pageantry, festivity, and entertainments of many kinds.
-The methodology used in the PoP programme is a blended approach of Pie Corbett’s Talk for Writing with immersive storytelling in a method termed ‘Structured Stories through Immersive Adventures’.
-This approach makes use of story maps, drama techniques, movement, object handling, and craft to stimulate imagination, confidence and active participation.
+This 12-week online programme focuses on the extraordinary visit by Queen Elizabeth I to Norwich in August 1578, an occasion of colourful city-wide pageantry, festivity, and entertainments of many kinds.
+The methodology used in the POP 1578 is a blended approach of Pie Corbett’s ‘Talk for Writing’ with immersive storytelling in a method termed ‘Structured Stories through Immersive Adventures’.
+This approach makes use of Google Slides to be work through on school whiteboards and loads of downloadable resources including teacher guidance film clips, story maps and scripts, film clips of drama games and creative activities to stimulate imagination, confidence and active participation.

 Explore More at Home